Age-Related Macular Degeneration

 Click here to print your own Amsler Grid

-- Hold the card 14 inches from your eyes.
-Wear you glasses if needed
+- A BRIEF REMINDER: Hold the card 14 inches from your eyes.
+Wear your glasses if needed for reading.

 Take an Eye Vitamin: AREDS